The Apostle Peter's and The Apostle Paul's

 by Steve Santini

-the development of the first century church there were two gospels.
+the development of the first century church there were two messages.
 The first

-second gospel was that of the apostle Paul and others who were, in time,
+second message was that of the apostle Paul and others who were, in time,

 raised up to teach this gospel with Paul.
 It seems to this author that the

 simplest and most effective manner in which to communicate this subject is to

 list corresponding differences in these two gospels with a concluding

 gospel was a reiteration of all Jesus said and did while in the world.
 It is

 emanates from the Holy Spirit through its gift to the souls of those who

 gospel was a revelation through the Spirit of Christ from the ascended Lord seated at the right hand of